 Southern Rivers Energy was originally chartered as Lamar Electric Membership Corporation in February 1938, after a group of local farmers got together to create a plan of action to bring power to their community through Franklin Roosevelt's Rural Electrification Administration.

 They worked tirelessly to construct an electrical system, and on August 11, 1938, President Roosevelt came to Barnesville to symbolically throw the switch and begin our legacy of lighting the countryside.
-In the conclusion of Roosevelt's speech, he asserted, "In dedicating this project, I want to express my abiding faith that we as a nation are moving steadily and surely toward a better way of living for all our people.
+At the conclusion of Roosevelt's speech, he asserted, "In dedicating this project, I want to express my abiding faith that we as a nation are moving steadily and surely toward a better way of living for all our people.
 This electrification project is a symbol of our determination to attain that objective."

 J.M.
 Abercrombie, one of the early members and later President of the cooperative's Board, said, "Lamar EMC just about rejuvenated the farm business and became the livelihood of farm people.
 You could get to talking and never quit talking about how much Lamar EMC means to us country folks."